MobilityData/GTFS_Schedule_Best-Practices/en/best-practices.md

 ### Why not just change the GTFS reference?

 Good question!
-The process of examining the Specification, data usage and needs did indeed trigger some changes to the Specification (see [closed pull requests in GitHub](https://github.com/google/transit/pulls?q=is%3Apr+is%3Aclosed)).
+The process of examining the Specification, data usage and needs did indeed trigger some changes to the Specification.
+Since then, certain Best Practices have been merged into the spec based on their level of adoption and community consensus.
-Specification reference amendments are subject to a higher bar of scrutiny and comment than the Best Practices.
-Certain Best Practices are being merged into the spec based on their level of adoption and community consensus.
-Eventually, all GTFS Best Practices could become part of the core GTFS Reference.
+Eventually, the GTFS Best Practices will become part of the core GTFS Reference.
+To contribute to this effort, please go to the [GTFS Reference GitHub repository](https://github.com/google/transit/), or contact [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).

 ### How to check for conformance with these Best Practices?